|

 An energy shot is about the size of a standard, two-ounce shot glass.
 Energy shots contain about 200 milligrams of caffeine.
 Alternately, a 16-oz energy drink contains about one-tenth of the caffeine an energy shot contains.

 Like energy drinks, energy shots also contain taurine, sugar, guarana and B-group vitamins.
-Although there is not enough caffeine in one energy shot to overdose, consuming more than two energy shots in less time than it takes to consume an energy drink significantly increases the risk for caffeine toxicity and overdose.
+Although there is not enough caffeine in one energy shot to overdose, consuming more than two energy shots in less time than it takes to consume an energy drink significantly increases the risk of caffeine toxicity and overdose.

 What are the Dangers of Mixing Alcohol with Energy Drinks?